alissatroiano/MS-1/README.md

 * Call-to-action - allows users to book a class, by filling out and submitting a form.
 * User stories - allows users to read about the experiences current users have had, by providing them with quotes & testimonials.
 * Schedule - allows users to find a class that fits their schedule & preference, by displaying class names & times.
 * Contact details - allow users to find or contact the studio, by providing its' address & phone number.

-## Features Left to Implement
-* Social media icons with working links

-# Technologies Used
-This project makes use of the following languagex, frameworks and libraries:
-* HTML/HTML5
-* CSS/CSS3
-* Bootstrap-4